Rei-SwitchBot/faq/en-us/Meter Series.md

 ---
 ### Data Synchronization, Saving, and Deletion for SwitchBot Meter

-Last Updated: 2024/09/29

-Related Products: SwitchBot Meter, SwitchBot Meter Plus,

-SwitchBot Outdoor Meter,

-SwitchBot Meter Pro, SwitchBot Meter Pro (CO2 Monitor)
+Related Products: SwitchBot Meter, SwitchBot Meter Plus, SwitchBot Outdoor Meter, SwitchBot Meter Pro, SwitchBot Meter Pro (CO2 Monitor)
 SwitchBot App Version: 9.1 or newer
 Data Storage

 The SwitchBot Meter and Meter Pro CO2 Monitor store the most recent 36 days (Meter Plus, Outdoor Meter and Meter Pro can store 68 days) of temperature and humidity data on the device itself.
 Since data is transferred via Bluetooth, if the data hasn’t been read for a while, it might take a moment to display the complete graph when you access the history in the app.
 We appreciate your patience in this case.